EEB 205 – Theory and Methods in Ecology and Evolutionary Biology

 3 Credit Hours

 Introduction to fundamental theories and methods in ecology and evolutionary biology.
-Knowledge and skills needed to succeed through direct, active experiences evaluating the communicating scientific evidence.
+Knowledge and skills needed to succeed through direct, active experiences evaluating and communicating scientific evidence.
 Topics reflect current research interests in the department, as well as classic case studies in the discipline.
 Emphasizes practical understanding of scientific process with focus on developing skills needed for upper-level courses.
 Provides opportunities to become familiar with research interests of faculty members, enabling students to identify potential future research opportunities.

 Satisfies General Education Requirement: (NS)